krachlatte/armbian-orangepi3/README.md

 # armbian-orangepi3
 armbian-images-for-orangepi

-Userpatches for Uboot and Kernel, put tehm into this folder when trying to build
+Userpatches for Uboot and Kernel, put them into this folder below

-build/config/boards/orangepi3.wip

-Please find attached the first Build of armbian for Orangepi3

-Send logs to fix, will upload more once i got the Hardware
+<armbianfolder>/userpatches/u-boot/u-boot-sun50iw6/u-boot-sunxi64-dev.patch
+<armbianfolder>/userpatches/kernel/sunxi-dev/kernel-sunxi64-dev.patch

+also put in this file:

+<armbianfolder>/config/boards/orangepi3.wip

+then run ./compile.sh

+and then choose Show CSC/WIP/EOS/...